-Undergraduates: For Michaelmas term 2023, all new undergraduate students (freshers) need to arrive in College on Sunday 1st October, unless they are travelling from abroad or have been given permission to arrive early.
+Undergraduates: For Michaelmas term 2024, all new undergraduate students (freshers) need to arrive in College on Sunday 6th October, unless they are travelling from abroad or have been given permission to arrive early.
+To request permission to arrive early, students should follow the vacation residence process (see section 10.19.)

 For all other terms, the latest that undergraduate students should arrive in Oxford by noon on the Thursday before the start of each full term (term dates supplied in the previous section).